gohugoio/hugoDocs/content/en/functions/transform/ToMath.md

 ---
 title: transform.ToMath
-description: Renders mathematical equations and expressions written in the LaTeX markup language.
+description: Returns the given mathematical markup, written in the LaTeX language, rendered to HTML.
 categories: []
 keywords: []
 params: